Director, Risk Management / Risk Control Salary

 Pay Difference by Location

-Home to some of the best pay for Directors of Risk Management will find that Boston offers an impressive pay rate, one which exceeds the national average.
-Directors of Risk Management will also find cushy salaries in New York (+42 percent), San Francisco (+22 percent), Charlotte (+20 percent), and Cleveland (+17 percent).
-The lowest-paying market is Atlanta, which sits 3 percent below the national average by 2 percent, Atlanta is the market with the smallest paychecks.
+Directors of Risk Management will find that Boston offers an impressive pay rate, one which exceeds the national average by 48 percent.
+Directors of Risk Management will also find cushy salaries in New York (+43 percent), San Francisco (+23 percent), Charlotte (+20 percent), and Cleveland (+18 percent).
+Trailing the national average by 2 percent, Atlanta is the market with the smallest paychecks.

 Related Job Salaries